skrub-data/skrub/doc/modules/data_ops/validation/tuning_validating_data_ops.rst

 >>> r2_score(test_y_true, test_pred) # doctest: +SKIP
 0.440999149220359

-It is possible to define a custom splitter function to use instead of :func:`sklearn.model_selection.train_test_split`.
+It is possible to define a custom split function to use instead of :func:`sklearn.model_selection.train_test_split`.